can weed cause depersonalization

 There is nothing in the weed that caused you to become 'permanently high' or 'go insane' or anything remotely like that.

-"But why do I still feel high when I don't do drugs?"
+"So why do I feel high when I'm not on drugs?"

-Because you just had a bad drug experience, your brain perceived it as trauma, and so it turned on the feelings of Depersonalization / Derealization to protect you.
+It's very simple.
+You just had a bad drug experience, your brain perceived it as a dangerous, life-or-death situation, and so it activated the defence mechanism of Depersonalization / Derealization to protect you.
+The feelings of being 'high' are simply the temporary feelings of DPDR, not the weed.

 You might temporarily feel unreal, like you're living in a dream, like you're high all the time, and I understand that it can feel very frightening -- but remember that it's just your brain's way of helping you to cope with a really scary experience.